CarlVerret/csFastFloat/README.md

 # Usage

 Two functions are available: `FastDoubleParser.ParseDouble` and `FastFloatParser.ParseFloat`.
+Since v3.0, TryParse pattern is supported for each function.

 `String`, `char *`  and `ReadOnlySpan<char>` are supported inputs.